Ryan Agarwal: Personal life

-From left to right: Satnam Singh and Anthony Black.

 Agarwal has two older siblings: a brother, Rohit, who does private equity and helped out Agarwal with the recruitment process and finding an agent, and a sister, Nikita, who also played basketball and serves as the family's emotional support.
 She also attends medical school.
 Agarwal's dad, Ashok, is a financial advisor, and his mom, Ranjini, loves to bake.
 He also has a pet dog named Duke.

 Agarwal also played basketball with Anthony Black, and cited how Satnam Singh was his inspiration growing up.
 He is also good friends with NBA player Harrison Ingram.

-Agarwal is also a follower of Christianity.
-He cites how his coach, Shawn from his 3D Empire basketball team, was his biggest influence, and Kevin Durant was one of the players whom Agarwal modeled his game after.
+Agarwal cites how his coach, Shawn from his 3D Empire basketball team, was his biggest influence, and Kevin Durant was one of the players whom Agarwal modeled his game after.